-Due to current combat operations in Afghanistan you may find Marham is less welcoming to those wishing to view the flying at the moment - if you do visit and see any suspicious vehicles or activity, please report it to the guardroom on 01760 337694.
+Due to current combat operations you may find Marham is less welcoming to those wishing to view the flying at the moment - if you do visit and see any suspicious vehicles or activity, please report it to the guardroom on 01760 337694.
 Also please note that the land at each end of the main runway 06/24 is farmland and the farmers are extremely sensitive to people abusing their hospitality and walking through crops.

 RAF Marham is located South-East of Marham village, about 9 miles South-East of Kings Lynn and 6 miles West of Swaffham in Norfolk.
 Marham is the RAF's reconnaisance centre, home to four Tornado squadrons.

 |278.125||Air to air|

 |343.175||Air to air|